How will our knowledge of short gamma-ray bursts affect the distance measurement of binary neutron stars?: Methodology

-where the second equality comes from the definition of comoving volume.
-The merger rate of BNS $R_{\rm merge}(z)$ is calculated in the source frame, which is the convolution of NS formation rate $R_f$ and a time delay distribution $P_{\rm d}$ \cite{Chen:2018rzo,Belgacem:2019tbw}:
+where the second equality comes from the definition of comoving volume, and $H(z)$ is the Hubble parameter at redshift $z$.
+The merger rate of BNS $R_{\rm merge}(z)$ is calculated in the source frame, which is the convolution of neutron star (NS) formation rate $R_{\rm f}$ and a time-delay distribution $P_{\rm d}(t_{\rm d})$~\cite{Chen:2018rzo,Belgacem:2019tbw}: